 Jump To

-- How To Make Baked Teriyaki Chicken Thighs
+- How To Teriyaki Chicken Thighs In The Oven

 - How To Serve The Teriyaki Chicken Thighs

-- Other Easy Weeknight Dinner Recipes You'll Love
+- More Easy Weeknight Dinner Recipes You'll Love

 - Baked Teriyaki Chicken Recipe

-Boneless Skinless Chicken Thighs: this baked teriyaki chicken uses boneless chicken thighs in place of boneless skinless chicken breasts.
-This is because chicken breasts tend to be a bit dry.
-The same is used for these holiday-based maple cranberry chicken thighs.
+- Boneless Skinless Chicken Thighs: These baked teriyaki chicken uses boneless chicken thighs in place of boneless skinless chicken breasts, just like this chicken taco skillet.
+This is because chicken breasts tend to be a bit drier when baked, whereas thighs come out super juicy.
+The same applies to maple cranberry chicken thighs.

-Honey: the gluten-free teriyaki sauce is naturally sweetened with honey.
-Opt for a local, unpasteurized jar for the best flavor.
+- Honey: The gluten-free teriyaki sauce is naturally sweetened with honey.
+I've tried maple syrup, and though tasty, it's not as delicious or sticky.
 And if you love the honey flavor, give these honey baked chicken thighs a go too.

-- Place the boneless skinless chicken thighs into a large baking tray.
+Step 1: Portion out the chicken thighs into a large baking tray.

 These baked teriyaki chicken thighs come out juicy.
 There is liquid in the bottom of the pan when you remove them.
 However, the tops of the chicken thighs are a nice golden brown (just like these BBQ pork chops).

-If you want more sauce to pour on top (if you're making a rice bowl or whatnot), whisk together another half batch of the gluten-free, homemade teriyaki sauce and combine 1tsp of arrowroot powder.
+If you want more sauce to pour on top when you're serving (if you're making a rice bowl or whatnot), whisk together another half batch of the gluten-free, homemade teriyaki sauce and combine 1tsp of arrowroot powder.
 Heat at a rolling boil until sticky.

-Lastly, you can freeze these baked teriyaki chicken thighs!
-To do this, leave all the liquid in the pan and let them cool.
+Freezing: You can actually freeze the teriyaki thighs when cooked.
+To do this, leave all the liquid in the pan and let it cool.
 Portion the teriyaki chicken thighs into a plastic container and pour the remaining sauce over them before freezing.
+Let them thaw overnight in the fridge before reheating to serve.

 How To Serve The Teriyaki Chicken Thighs